Raku/roast/README.md

 ## Introduction

 Please consider this test suite to be the bleeding edge of Raku development.
 New tests, tests for proposed new features, etc., will live on this 'master' branch.
 Once a specification is cut, a tag will be created for that version of the spec, e.g., `6.c` for *Christmas* language release.
-If errata becomes available, it will be kept in `-errata` branch for that specific language version, e.g. `6.c-errata` for `6.c`.
+If errata become available, they will be kept in an `-errata` branch for that specific language version, e.g. `6.c-errata` for `6.c`.

 As they develop, different implementations will certainly be in